cabintech/FXCoreMP/README.md

 of this processor, an attempt was made to leverage the C preprocessor for this purpose.
 Shortcomings of that approach inspired the creation of this preprocessor specifically designed for the FXCore assembly language.

+As of V1.1, it also adds an optional [Target Of Operation Notation (TOON)](toon.md) alternative assembler syntax.

 This processor reads an FXCore assembler source file (usually named "*.fxc") and writes an output file which is a modified version of the input.
 Modifications are made by the processing of macro statements in the source file.
 The FXCoreMP processor is a textual substitution system, it does not evaluate mathematical expressions or